fossfreedom/coverart-browser/README.md

 NOTE: it is assumed that you have separately installed the patent encumbered codecs found in the good/bad & ugly packages

-for opensuse

-    sudo zypper in git gettext-runtime python-mako python-lxml typelib-1_0-WebKit-3_0

-what is the opensuse equivalent of gstreamer0.10-plugins-ugly/gstreamer0.10-plugins-good/gstreamer0.10-plugins-bad/rhythmbox-plugins?

 Then install the plugin:

 <pre>